José Núñez (politician): Military absolutism imposed by the Rebels

 Bernardo Méndez reestablished the military absolutism initiated by José Anacleto Ordóñez, even against the will of Núñez, who was at that point powerless to oppose.
 After Méndez's fall from grace, Militarism would continue under the new General Commander of Arms, Casto Fonseca.
-Fonseca promoted himself to the highest rank of "Grand Marshal" and wore operetta garb, from 1837 until his death in 1845, during which time he became the true arbiter of political life in Nicaragua, with the ability to even influence the elections of the supreme authorities of the State, which aroused the uncalmed traditional passionate hatreds.
+Fonseca promoted himself to the highest rank of "Grand Marshal" and wore operetta garb, from 1837 until he died in 1845, during which time he became the true arbiter of political life in Nicaragua, with the ability to even influence the elections of the supreme authorities of the State, which aroused the uncalmed traditional passionate hatreds.

 Independence of Nicaragua

-Núñez was constitutionally elected for this second term that began on 13 March 1838.
-Joaquín del Cossío was chosen as Deputy Chief and Pablo Buitrago was appointed as Minister General.
+Núñez was constitutionally elected for his second term that began on 13 March 1838.
+Joaquín del Cossío was chosen as Deputy Chief, and Pablo Buitrago was appointed as Minister General.

-On 30 April 1838, Nicaragua became the first State of the Federal Republic of Central America tho separate from the union.
-A Constituent Assembly was convened, which issued the Constitution of 1838 and on 20 December of that year the friendship and alliance agreement known as the Oreamuno-Buitrago Treaty and a contract related to the sale of Costa Rican tobacco to Nicaragua were signed with Costa Rica.
+On 30 April 1838, Nicaragua became the first State of the Federal Republic of Central America to separate from the union.
+A Constituent Assembly was convened, which issued the Constitution of 1838, and on 20 December of that year, the friendship and alliance agreement known as the Oreamuno-Buitrago Treaty and a contract related to the sale of Costa Rican tobacco to Nicaragua were signed with Costa Rica.

 First Transitional Government

 The first Independent Nicaraguan Government was essentially a transitional government intended to prepare for the transition to a constitutional order, and so was the second one.
-Although according to the constitution the term of office of the Supreme Director lasted two years, on 5 January 1839, Núñez transferred power to Joaquín del Cossío, making him acting Supreme Director, but Evaristo Rocha essentially took that position.
-It is unknown when Cossío actually took office.
+Although according to the constitution, the term of office of the Supreme Director lasted two years, on 5 January 1839, Núñez transferred power to Joaquín del Cossío, making him acting Supreme Director, but Evaristo Rocha essentially took that position.
+It is unknown when Cossío took office.